krbnite/krbnite.github.io/_posts/2019-10-18-What-are-AWS-skills.md

 Uh, what?
 They rephrased it: how much storage beyond the default would I need on the machine?
 Looked into EBS volumes a bit and ultimately went with an addtional 500GB.
 My wonderful associate on the data engineering team hooked it all up.
-I simply ssh'd in thereafter, got downloaded and installed NVIDIA and CUDA tools, then got to work.
+I simply ssh'd in thereafter, downloaded and installed NVIDIA and CUDA tools, then got to work.

 Note that in all of this, I did not particularly deep dive into AWS.
-I didn't design user and group permissions for S3 access -- just simply used S3.
+I didn't design user and group IAM roles for S3 access -- just simply used S3.
 I didn't spec out what we needed for our Redshift cluster and optimize speed and storage against cost, and whether the cluster would grow and shrink as needed within certain limits: I simply created and queried data via SQLAlchemy in a Python script or shell, as if it were a regular ol' Postgres database.
 For the EC2 instance and EBS volume -- same deal!
-I could have been SSH'ing into anything; it just happened to be an EC2 instane.
+I could have been SSH'ing into anything; it just happened to be an EC2 instance.
 The fact that it had additional storage attached to it was great, but I had nothing to do with that.

-Now, don't get me wrong: during this time, I had a personal AWS account to that I was using while taking Udacity's Deep Learning Nanodegree.
-So, I did have experience setting up EC2 instances, choosing the amount of storage, selecting an AMI, etc.  Not "cloud guru" level experience, but I was familiar with the AWS Console and some AWS command line stuff, e.g., listing S3 buckets and cheesy stuff like that.
+Now, don't get me wrong: during this time, I had a personal AWS account too, which I was using while taking Udacity's Deep Learning Nanodegree.
+So, I did have experience setting up EC2 instances, choosing the amount of storage, selecting an AMI, etc.  I was also watching and learning from various AWS courses online, getting a feel for some of the tools I wasn't using everyday.
+User and group roles?
+This isn't all much different than setting up user and group permissions on a Linux machine.
+So, all in all, I wasn't completely ignorant.
+Not "cloud guru" level experience either, but I was familiar with the AWS Console and some AWS command line stuff, e.g., listing S3 buckets and cheesy stuff like that.

 When I got into my current position, suddenly I was exposed to CloudWatch, Lambda, RDS, API Gateway, SNS, and more.
 I wasn't necessarily responsible for learning the